 2. Deliver Lead Magnets

 Automated marketing campaigns are perfect tools for delivering lead magnets to subscribers.
-A lead magnet is any product or service that your audience deems valuable enough to exchange their contact information for.
+A lead magnet is any product or service your audience deems valuable enough to exchange their contact information.

-The most important part of a lead magnet pitch is the follow through.
-Once somebody accepts the pitch, your first priority is to deliver the goods.
+The most important part of a lead magnet pitch is the follow-through.
+Once somebody accepts the pitch, your priority is to deliver the goods.
 Fortunately, automated emails can do most of the heavy lifting here.

 If you can transmit your lead magnet through email, consider creating an email series that continuously provides value to your audience.
 This method works best when your lead magnet happens to be some form of information.